Day's Theorem is sharp for $n$ even: Specular Maltsev conditions

 for all permutations $\sigma$ of $m$.
 The mathematical literature about symmetric operations is so vast that it cannot be reported here.
 We just mention that recent results connected with universal algebra can be found in \cite{CK} and that the near-unanimity terms constructed in \cite{misharp} are symmetric.
 Recent research deals also with terms and operations satisfying partial versions of symmetry.
 See, e.~g., \cite{BKMMN}.
 The above list is not intended to be exhaustive; moreover, further references can be found in the quoted works.
 It is possible that there are connections among the above-mentioned studies about symmetrical terms and the present notion of specular terms, but this has still to be analyzed in detail.

-We just mention that here full symmetry can occur only in the case of a ternary majority term, that is, $2$-distributivity, equivalently, $2$-directed-distributivity.
+We just mention that, when dealing with the conditions introduced in Definition \ref{jondef}, full symmetry can occur only in the case of a ternary majority term, that is, $2$-distributivity, equivalently, $2$-directed-distributivity.
 In fact, as soon as some ternary term $t$ is symmetric and satisfies $t(x,y,x)=x$, then $t$ must be a majority term.

 Another set of equations which can be satisfied by a symmetric ternary term is the following \emph{minority condition}: